Influencer jailed after conning autistic man out of £10,000 | ITV News

 She repeatedly lied to her victim, a vulnerable stranger she met on social media but never in person.

-The court heard how she took advantage of the man's good nature as he loaned her £10,000 over six months in 2023.
+The court heard how she took advantage of the man's good nature as he loaned her £10,000 between March and September 2023.

+He was left feeling isolated by the crime that the prosecution described as "despicable".

 Want a quick and expert briefing on the biggest news stories?
 Listen to our latest podcasts to find out What You Need To Know...